Valley Railway: Post-B&O history of the line

 The Chesapeake and Ohio Railway (C&O) took control of the B&O on February 4, 1963.
 The two railroads retained their separate identities until merging into the Chessie System on June 15, 1973.
+By this time, freight service on the Valley Division had been reduced to limited mixed freight trains and once-a-day ore trains between Cleveland and the New Castle steel mills.

-A scenic railroad began operating on a portion of the old Valley Railway in 1975.
-The scenic railroad was first conceived in 1967.
-With little freight and no passenger traffic on the line, Henry Lucas (an official with the Cuyahoga County Fair) and Siegfried Buerling (director of the Hale Farm historic site) suggested that a "tourist railroad" be allowed to use the tracks.
-The B&O refused.
-Backers of a scenic railroad continued to press ahead, and in 1975 the Chessie System gave its approval.
-The Cuyahoga Valley Line Scenic Railroad (now known as the Cuyahoga Valley Scenic Railroad) began operation in June 1975.
+By 1967, interest was sparked in local communities for passenger train operations to be resurrected on the Valley Division.
+Henry Lucas (a lawyer and a director of the Cuyahoga County Fair), Siegfried Buerling (director of the Hale Farm historic site), members of the Midwest Railway Historical Foundation (MRHF), and the Western Reserve Historical Society proposed a tourist railroad operation to be allowed on the right-of-way, but the B&O initially refused.
+Backers for a scenic railroad continued to press ahead, and in 1975, Chessie System chairman Cyrus S. Eaton generously gave his approval.
+The Cuyahoga Valley Preservation and Scenic Railway Association—now known as the Cuyahoga Valley Scenic Railroad (CVSR)—began operating the Cuyahoga Valley Line between Cleveland and Akron, on June 26, 1975.

-The Chessie System merged with the Seaboard Coast Line Railroad in November 1980 to form CSX.
-In 1984, CSX abandoned the remainder of the Huff Run Branch as well as all of its line between Sandyville and Mineral City.